Padres vs Marlins Odds, Spread, and Total

-The San Diego Padres look to make it three wins in a row against the Miami Marlins in this three-game series.
+The San Diego Padres look to win the rubber match of their three-game series against the Miami Marlins.

-The Padres are 55–45 and sit second in the NL West Division.
+The Padres are 55–46 and sit second in the NL West Division.
 They currently hold the third wild-card spot in the NL.
-San Diego won Game 1 of the series, 2–1.
-The Padres scored two runs in the second inning and recorded only five hits in the game.
-Most of the offense came from the bottom of the order, but leadoff hitter Fernando Tatís Jr. did a good job getting on base twice.
+San Diego lost Game 2, 4–3.
+The Padres fell behind 2–0 after the first inning but scattered hits throughout the game.
+They totaled seven hits and nearly pulled off a ninth-inning comeback.
+Luis Arráez led the offense with two hits and an RBI.

-The Miami Marlins are 46–53 and sit third in the NL East Division.
-Miami collected nine hits in Game 1 but managed just one run.
-Most of the lineup picked up hits, but they were scattered throughout the game, and the team went 0-for-5 with runners in scoring position.
-The Marlins' leadoff hitter also performed well, recording three hits in the game.
+The Miami Marlins are 47–53 and sit third in the NL East Division.
+In Game 2, Miami set the tone early, and their pitching delivered another solid performance.
+The Marlins added a couple of insurance runs, which proved crucial as they nearly gave up the lead in the ninth.
+Miami finished with 11 hits, with Agustín Ramírez leading the offense with three hits.

 Spread